Popular Mergui Archipelago liveaboards Explore all liveaboards

 Some liveaboard trips focus purely on Burma but also may include the best Thailand dive sites of Richelieu Rock, Koh Tachai and Koh Bon in their itineraries.

 Myanmar is trying to encourage both locals and tourists to use the local currency - kyat.
 Which was the preferred currency till 2012.
 Bring some US dollars, preferably in smaller notes.

 Getting To Myanmar

-Especially for us divers is the best way to get to Myanmar (Burma) is on a liveaboard trip.
+Especially for us, divers are the best way to get to Myanmar (Burma) is on a liveaboard trip.
 Bangkok Airways operate direct flight from Bangkok to Ranong, which has a port on the Thai side of the Myanmar border.
 This is the nearest departure port/location.
 You can take a taxi from Ranong Airport to the port of departure.
 Your starting point for your luxury liveaboard safari of a lifetime.

 Yangon International Airport is the main hub for domestic flights.
 Local airlines include Air Bagan and Myanmar National Airlines.
 It's cheaper and easier to book domestic flights via agencies once you are in Myanmar.
-There are no international car-rental agencies, most travel agencies in Yangon, Mandalay and Bagan - as well as guesthouses and hotels elsewhere - can arrange cars and drivers.
+There are no international car-rental agencies, most travel agencies in Yangon, Mandalay, and Bagan - as well as guesthouses and hotels elsewhere - can arrange cars and drivers.